aica-wavelab/tech-crash-course/index.md

 The evaluation will be based on:
 - **Attendance**: you must attend at least 4/6 days of teaching.
 Attending the first day of the course is mandatory.
 - **Completion of in-class practical work**:
     - HM students must submit 3/4 of the completed practical work by the end of the course.
-The first assignment is mandatory.
+The assignment ``A2`` is mandatory.
     - HMTM students must submit the first assignment A1.

 If you do not finish during the in-class sessions, you will have to finish it at home.
 Asigments must be uploaded all at once on the [following link](https://syncandshare.lrz.de/getlink/fi5NrguA2bdS2RCbRUxV4S/) and before the 10th of July.
 The **password** will be provided in the course.